Héritier Watanabe: 1982–1998: Childhood, education and Wenge BCBG

 Héritier Bondongo Kabeya was born on 29 August 1982 in Kinshasa, Zaire (now Democratic Republic of the Congo).
 He was raised by his mother, Mariam, in Bandalungwa and had no contact with his father due to family internal disputes.
-In a Radio France Internationale interview, Bondongo remarked, "I grew up between two working-class, somewhat ghetto neighborhoods in the Congolese capital: Bandal, the birthplace of rumba, and Kintambo, the birthplace of traditional music, two styles that have guided my steps".
+In a Radio France Internationale interview, Bondongo remarked, "I grew up between two working-class, somewhat ghetto quarters in the Congolese capital: Bandal, the birthplace of rumba, and Kintambo, the birthplace of traditional music, two styles that have guided my steps".
 His nickname "Watanabe" is a tribute to the famous Japanese fashion designer Junya Watanabe, who designed for the Comme des Garçons label.

 He has cites Debaba, Papa Wemba, JB Mpiana, Franco Luambo, Tabu Ley Rochereau, King Kester Emeneya, and Madilu System as his early musical influences.
 Watanabe began singing in a choir at Saint François Parish of Kintambo at age 10, along with future actor and producer Fiston Sai Sai and soloist Patou Solo.
 At the age of 14, he met Papy Kakol and Fila Basele, and they would often attend rehearsals of the Kinshasa-based band Kibinda Nkoy alongside Fally Ipupa, Seguin Mignon, and Blanchard Mosaka.
 In 1998, Watanabe was spotted by Alain Mpela, a staff member in JB Mpiana's band Wenge BCBG, who subsequently introduced him to JB Mpiana.
-During his audition, he sang JB Mpiana's critically acclaimed hits "Mulolo" and "Nazareth".
+During his audition, he sang JB Mpiana's hits "Mulolo" and "Nazareth".
 Kabeya then participated in Wenge BCBG rehearsals and concerts, guided by Alain Mpela and Jules Kibens.
 However, his official induction into the band was deferred until he earned his diploma.